-- With Inch Units you can choose if a dimension in inch should be shown using the text (e.g. 12 in) or the symbol (e.g. 12") - If the option Overprint Dimension Lines is enabled, all newly created dimension lines will be placed in overprint. - Dimension Lines Preset Settings Folder:
+- With Inch Units you can choose if a dimension in inch should be shown using the text (e.g. 12 in) or the symbol (e.g. 12") - By setting the Show Decimals, you can define how many decimals should be shown in the dimension text.
+When set to Default, the amount of decimals is defined by Adobe Illustrator, based on the selected unit.
+When set to 0, 1, 2 or 3, the distances are rounded off when necessary.
+Ending zeroes (after rounding) are not shown. - If the option Overprint Dimension Lines is enabled, all newly created dimension lines will be placed in overprint. - Dimension Lines Preset Settings Folder: